no0ks/palvelinohjelmointi-course/README.md

 Exercises from Palvelinohjelmointi course at Haaga-Helia University of Applied Sciences.

 ## Vessapaperiohjelmisto:
-Program for three roommates who want to take turns in buying toilet paper.
+Program for three roommates who take turns in buying toilet paper.
 Everyone logs the packages they have bought, and when each has the same amount, the log can be cleared.
 * Servlet
 * MySQL DB